 - limited or no use of salt

+You can also take supplements such as Athletic Greens to get a boost of energy.
 The exact composition of the heart-healthy diet will ultimately depend on individual characteristics such as your age, gender, physical and mental health, lifestyle, the degree of physical activity, availability of food items in your area, and dietary customs.

 Keep your Stress Levels under Control